WARNING: The Dangers of Using Microwaves!

 How Do Microwave Ovens Work?

-Microwave ovens use electromagnetic radiation to heat food and it also leaks out.
-Studies have shown that this radiation leakage, even if it’s at levels that are below the federally accepted standard, have a negative impact on the user’s overall health.
+Microwave ovens use electromagnetic radiation to heat food, BUT it also leaks out of the oven.
+In fact, Studies show that this radiation leakage has a negative impact on the user’s overall health…

 Strips Away Nutrients